 - Put the ricotta in a large mixing bowl and add in the cooled spinach-artichoke mixture, parsley, basil, eggs, mozzarella cheese, nutmeg, the remaining ½ teaspoon salt and the remaining ½ teaspoon pepper.
 Using a fork, mix the ingredients until they are completely incorporated.

 - Set the filling aside while you cook the pasta shells.

 To assemble the stuffed shells

-Bring a large pot of water to a rolling boil and add in the Kosher salt.
+- Bring a large pot of water to a rolling boil and add in the Kosher salt.
 Return the water to a boil and add in the pasta shells, stirring immediately to prevent them from sticking.
-Cook the pasta shells 2 minutes less than instructed on the package directions (they will finish cooking in the oven), stirring often.
+Cook the pasta shells 2 minutes less than instructed on the package directions, stirring often.
 Drain the shells through a colander and transfer them immediately to the oiled baking sheet.
 Toss the shells to coat them with the olive oil (this will prevent them from sticking to each other).
 Separate any shells that are stuck together.
-Pick out any shells that are ripped or broken (you can toss them with a little tomato sauce and eat them for a snack).

 - Spread about ½ cup of the tomato sauce onto the bottom of a large casserole dish.